Thriller series on Netflix: 20 brilliant and twisted TV thrillers to stream now

 Credit: Netflix

 Amid an international crisis, a career diplomat juggles her new high-profile job as ambassador to the UK and her turbulent marriage to a political star.
 And the best news?
-The second season is due to land on our screens later this year.
+The second season landed on our screens last year.

 Ripley